|

 Care Difficulty

-Easy (for ponds)
+Easy (for ponds), low maintenance

-Moderate (needs warmth)
+Moderate (needs warmth, pruning, fertilizing)

 Bloom Time

-Day/Night (varies by species)
+Day or night (varies by species)

 Daytime only